alwayslearnedstuff/git-and-github/README.md

-# Udacity Git and Github course
+# Git and Github course

 ## All course commands and instructions below